What are the public holidays in Nigeria for 2019 & 2020? Holidays are part of every society and Nigeria is not exempted.

 This is like a culture in almost every clime in the world to observe the first day of every year as a public holiday.

-In Nigeria it is on the 1st of January 2018 and 2019 which happens to be on Tuesday.
+In Nigeria, it is on the 1st of January 2019 and 2020 which happens to be on Tuesday.

-If by chance, this day falls on a weekend or Sunday, then the following Monday will be declared as a public holiday, same goes for every other public holiday you will find in this list.
+If by chance, this day falls on a weekend or Sunday, then the following Monday will be declared as a public holiday, the same goes for every other public holiday you will find in this list.

 Good Friday (19th April 2020)